 Investing

 Summary: Your finances affect every aspect of your life, including your mental well-being.
-Reviewing your investments to ensure they are right for you can help you feel secure and in control of your money.
-So why not make your finances a priority this year?
-Here's some food for thought to get you started.
+The start of a new tax year could be a good time to review your investments and make sure they are still right for you and your goals.
+Taking a fresh look can help you feel more secure and in control of your money.
+Here’s some food for thought to get you started.

 Please see our glossary for information on the financial terms used in this article.